 Today I am sharing our family’s red sticky rice recipe with you guys today because Tet (Lunar/Chinese New Year) is nearly here!
 Like my other sticky rice recipes, this is a cheat version that can be made in the microwave and a fraction of the time.
 It can also be made in advance, so it’s a great way to help spread your cooking out and ease the stress of preparing a big new year feast.

 The reason this recipe has been labelled “Cheat” is because of the drastically reduced soaking time of the sticky rice.
 Most recipes on the internet will tell you to soak the sticky rice for 4 hours to overnight.
 My method will give you the same results in 30 minutes of soaking.

-The traditional method for this recipe is to steam the rice.
-This requires you to have a steamer which may.
-Since this is a cheat version, I use the microwave which is much quicker and easier.
+The traditional method for this recipe is to steam the rice in a steamer, but since this is a cheat version I use the microwave which is much quicker and easier.
 The rice in this case is steamed and boiled which gives it a slightly different texture.
 The rice tends to be a little more gooey and will stick together better.

 How to Get a Deep Red Colour?

 The iconic red colour of the rice comes from the baby jackfruit which is much like a normal jackfruit but usually much smaller.
 In my experience, you won’t find these in your local supermarkets.
 The only way to get it is either at an Asian grocery (usually frozen section) or a friend who grows it in their garden!